sumedhasmile/MQTT/README.md

 FASTAPI:-     The messages are pulled from MongoDB for the range of timestamps and sensor type, whereas the latest 10 readings are pulled from Redis with sensor type as input.

 To Run this code below are the steps to be followed:-

 1) Clone this repository

    https://github.com/sumedhasmile/MQTT.git
-2) go into the repository
+3) Go into the repository

    cd MQTT
 4) Build the Docker